 One of the lesser-known movements in nineteenth century art was the Orientalist period - so called because of the surge of interest in the middle-eastern culture and art.
 Throughout the 1800s artists accompanied explorers and political opportunists into the little-known areas of the middle east in search of exotic material for their next painting.
 What they found was a treasure trove of visual delight, particularly in the ornate, earthy, and thoroughly non-westernized depictions of the female human figure.
-Dramatic scenery, exotic animals, foreboding locales, bejeweled costumes, exquisite architecture, and mysterious, beautiful women all combined to offer up colorful and seductive themes, full of color, intrigue, sexuality, and forbidden delights.
+Dramatic scenery, exotic animals, foreboding locales, bejeweled costumes, exquisite architecture, and mysterious, alluring women all combined to offer up rich and seductive themes, full of color, intrigue, sexuality, and forbidden delights.

 Here are several photos taken from a variety of shoots in which I am attempting to create a photographic equivalent of this rich artistic period.
-Using objects from my many travels - from a leather Tuareg trunk fashioned in the Sahel region of the West African desert, a hand-carved Chinese wedding bed, to richly woven fabric and bangles from a Nigerian marketplace - even an Egyptian lamp made of amber and brass from a tiny market in Cairo.
+The photographs contain objects from my travels - a leather Tuareg trunk fashioned in the Sahel region of the West African desert, a hand-carved Chinese wedding bed, a bolt of royal red fabric from a Nigerian marketplace - even an Egyptian lamp made of amber and brass from a tiny market in Cairo.
 These nudes, none of which are of Middle Eastern descent, are nevertheless reminiscent of the figurative themes of those British and French artists who took such delight in painting odalisques, slaves, and princesses.
-Provocative, ornate, and sultry, these poses are in keeping with the Orientalists themselves, who took artistic liberties to showcase the unabashed, stereotyped sensuality of an exotic world that existed as much in the imagination as in the Arabian tent.
+Provocative, ornate, and sultry, they are in keeping with the Orientalists themselves, who took artistic liberties to showcase the unabashed, stereotyped sensuality of an exotic world that existed as much in the imagination as in the Arabian tent.
 You can learn more here.